oracle-devrel/devo.tutorials/lol-article-2.md

 }
 ```

-We will store this information inside a new collection called *matchups*.
-It will only include two players (one from each enemy team), and the API allows us to check in which lane these players played in.
-For each game (excluding games with AFKs - Away From Keyboard, meaning players that never connected into the game) we will have five different matchups (toplane, midlane, jungle lane, physical damage lane and support lane).
-If we create this kind of structure, we will be able to check the best competitors for any lane and champion, which will help us make individual predictions and increase the chances of victory in the end.
+We'll store this information inside a new collection called *matchups*.
+It will only include two players (one from each enemy team) and the API allows us to check in which lane these players played in.
+For each game (excluding games with AFKs - Away From Keyboard, meaning players that never connected into the game) we'll have five different matchups (toplane, midlane, jungle lane, physical damage lane, and support lane).
+If we create this kind of structure, we'll be able to check the best competitors for any lane and champion, which will help us make individual predictions and increase the chances of victory in the end.

 Note that the data available for one specific match will only be able to accurately predict results for a specific patch, since a champion may be optimal for patch 10.25 but really bad on the next one.
 That's why we also store the matchup game version in our collection structure.

 ## Statistics

-Using an auxiliary file called [find_counts.py](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/main/src/find_counts.py) we can find the number of elements we have in each one of our collections.
+Using an auxiliary file called [find_counts.py](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/main/src/find_counts.py), we can find the number of elements we have in each one of our collections.
 In my case, having executed the data extraction code for several iterations, and processing matchups, I find myself with the following data:

 ```
 Collection match has 1193746 documents